How to Change a Car Battery

 Add the New Battery

 - Clean the clamps.
 Before you actually add the battery, try to remove any corrosion, dirt, or debris from the clamps.
 You can also clean the battery terminals from any build-up issues.
-A skinny wire brush and some water or baking soda is usually all you need.
+A skinny wire brush and some water or baking soda are usually all you need.

 - Put the new battery into the holder.
-Make sure it is facing the same direction as the old battery.

-- Be careful not to start with the negative terminal.
+- Reconnect the negative terminal.

 - Test the car.
 You can try to crank up the engine or just turn on the electronics.
 If everything powers up, the battery is properly installed and you’re ready to get going.